liaomin111/AutoCheck/README.md

 Validation:
 ------------
 We provide a homemade library with C/R functionality, and we add C/R code to all 10 benchmarks.
-When executing our modified program, we only need to add one parameter (0 to start the program normally, 1 to start the program from the checkpoint file) to invoke the C/R functionality.
+When executing our modified program, only need to add one parameter (0 to start the program normally, 1 to start the program from the checkpoint file) to invoke the C/R functionality.

 To verify the correctness of the variables provided by AutoCheck for checkpointing, we run the same